About GRI

 • The Institute strongly believes in the words of Mahatma Gandhi – “The end of all education should be service and if a student gets an opportunity to render service while he/she is studying, he/she should consider it as a rare opportunity and treat it not as a suspension of his/her education but rather its complement”.

-• Pundit Jawaharlal Nehru, Smt.
-Indira Gandhi, Shri C.Subramaniam, Shri K.Kamarajar former Chief Minister of Tamil Nadu, Honourable Presidents of India Shri Venkatraman, Shri Abdul Kalam, among others, Honourable Vice-Presidents of India Shri Hamid Ansari, many noted freedom fighters, national leaders and international figures including Khan Afar Khan, Martin Luther King Jr., Morarji Desai have visited the Institute at different points of time.
+• Honourable Presidents of India Shri Venkatraman, Shri Abdul Kalam, Honourable Vice-President of India Shri Hamid Ansari Honorable Prime Ministers of India Pundit Jawaharlal Nehru, Smt.
+Indira Gandhi, former Chief Ministers of Tamil Nadu Shri C.Subramaniam, Shri K.Kamaraj and many noted freedom fighters, national leaders and international figures including Khan Afar Khan, Martin Luther King Jr., Morarji Desai have visited the Institute at different points of time.

-• The Chancellor and Vice-Chancellors are appointed by Government of India.
-Vice Presidents of India were the Chancellors of the University till 2012.
+• The Chancellors and Vice-Chancellors are appointed by Government of India.
+The former Vice Presidents of India were the Chancellors of the University till 2012.
 The Government appointed Ms.Renana Jhabvala, Chairperson of SEWA Bharat (Self Employed Women’s Association) as Chancellor for a term of 5 years from 30th March 2012 to 29th March 2017.
 Dr. KM.
-Annamalai, a renowned Physiotherapist and Social Activist has been appointed as Chancellor by the Government for a period of 5 years from 20th April 2017.
+Annamalai, a renowned Physiotherapist and Social Activist has been appointed as Chancellor by the Government from 20th April 2017.

-• The Institute has been consistently getting ‘A’ Grade by NAAC right from the very first cycle (2005) of accreditation to the current third cycle (starting 2016).
-The MHRD also placed the Institute under A-Category University on the basis of the recommendation of Tandon Committee.
+• The Institute has been consistently getting ‘A’ Grade by NAAC right from the very first cycle (2005) of accreditation to the third cycle (starting 2016).
+The Ministry of Education has also placed the Institute under A-Category University on the basis of the recommendation of Tandon Committee.

 ABOUT GRI GOVERNANCE ADMINISTRATION ACADEMICS ADMISSIONS EXAMINATION FACILITIES INFRASTRUCTURE ALUMINI E-NEWS